Bluebie/NZSL-Dictionary/README.md

 ======================

 Github doesn't love having gigabytes of files synced to it, so I've excluded the contents of /video/ from the repo.
-You can download the video archive from
+A complete copy of the dataset including video is available from Archive: https://archive.org/details/nzsl-dict-2018-11-14
-TODO: Add link

 Copyright
 =========